zype/zype.github.io/platform_docs/videos.md

 **Step 5:**

 Your imported videos are in your import videos page.
-You can add videos to your catalogue from there.
+You can add videos to your catalog from there.

 ![import videos]({{site.url}}assets/Adding Videos from a YouTube Channel to the Zype Platform/add_video.png)